open-develop/hot-pocketsnes/pocketsnes/readme.txt

 Extract contents of the zip file and copy everything to the GAME folder on your DINGOO.

+That is, png files should be in a:\game\pocketsnes

 APP - Usage
 ----------
 Go to the Games menu option on your Dingoo